idp2p/idp2p.github.io/sdt.md

 #### Problem

 As the saying goes, "Great deceivers do not lie", in other words, small deceivers try to deceive people by lying.
+They deceive people by saying partial truth.
 While the truth may reveal a part of reality, it does not always provide a complete picture of the whole.

 To illustrate this problem, consider the following analogy: